georchestra/georchestra/website/documentation/developer/configuration.rst

 		- MTS
 			- build_support
 				- GenerateConfig.groovy
+				- int.DeployScript.groovy
-				- DeployScript-template.groovy
+				- prod.DeployScript.groovy
 				- resources
 					- <common resources and overrides to defaults>
-				- int.shared.maven.filters
-				- prod.shared.maven.filters
+				- shared.maven.filters

 The GenerateConfig.groovy can be as follows:
 {{{